ai-forever/Kandinsky-3/README.md

 </figure>

 Diffusion models have problems with fast image generation.
 To address this problem, we trained a Kandinksy Flash model based on the [Adversarial Diffusion Distillation](https://arxiv.org/abs/2311.17042) approach with some modifications: we trained the model on latents, which reduced the memory overhead and removed distillation loss as it did not affect the training.
+Also we used Kandinsky Flash model to improve visual quality of generation from Kandinsky 3.0.

 ### Architecture